Hugo Reid Handbook

 Intervention instruction is offered to general education students who are identified as needing additional instruction in a specific academic area.
 The focus of these intervention programs vary throughout the year and by grade level.

 ELD (English Language Development) instruction is provided for students whose first language is not English.
-According to state law, these students are tested each fall with the CELDT (California English Language Development Test) until their level of academic English proficiency is at grade level.
-Students who are still in the progress of acquiring English are provided instruction from Hugo Reidr’s ELD program and the classroom teacher.
+According to state law, these students are tested annually with the ELPAC (English Language Proficiency Assessment for California) until their level of academic English proficiency is at grade level.
+Students who are still in the progress of acquiring English are provided instruction from Hugo Reid’s ELD program and the classroom teacher.

 Library/Media Center at Hugo Reid provides a full selection of books and resource materials appropriate for all elementary students.
 Classroom teachers schedule regular visits to the Media Center where children have the opportunity to browse, checkout books, do research and use the latest computer technology.
 The library is staffed by a library aide who maintains the inventory and acquires additional literature that supports the content that each grade level is studying.
 Students may also use the library/media center to take Accelerated Reader tests.